-To empower all students to embrace learning, achieve their personal best and build their resilience and physical well-being.
-In the sixth form too, the curriculum is demanding, and students' work is of a consistently excellent standard."

-- To foster the development of lively and enquiring minds, to enable purposeful debates and discussions through effective oracy. - To work together to ensure every child has a positive, happy and rewarding school experience.
+- To empower all students to embrace learning, achieve their personal best and build their resilience and physical wellbeing. - To foster the development of lively and enquiring minds, to enable purposeful debates and discussions through effective oracy. - To work together to ensure every child has a positive, happy and rewarding school experience.